Corrochano/GPNPU/README.md

 \frac{\partial u}{\partial t} = \left( \frac{\partial^2 u}{\partial x_1^2} + \frac{\partial^2 u}{\partial x_2^2} + \dots + \frac{\partial^2 u}{\partial x_n^2} \right)
 ```

-I chose this equation because of its relevance and to take the challenge to the next level by working with something more complex than before.
+I chose this equation because of its relevance and to take the challenge to the next level by working with something more complex than before. </br>

+I tested different grid sizes with 100 iterations, including **100×100, 500×500, 1K×1K, 2K×2K, 3K×3K, 5K×5K, 7K×7K, 8K×8K, 10K×10K, 12K×12K, 15K×15K, and 20K×20K**.

 ### Multigrid Jacobi
 The Multigrid Method is **another algorithm** designed to solve differential equations using a hierarchy of discretizations.
 It is particularly useful for problems that exhibit multiple scales of behavior. </br>